-Key points to remember regarding the FASAP policy and maximum timeframe the student to register only for classes listed in his or her chosen program of study and for scheduling only the number of hours he or she is capable of completing.
+Key points to remember regarding the FASAP policy and maximum timeframe

+Since the timeframe sets the limit for the number of credit hours a student may attempt and remain eligible to receive financial aid, it is very important that the student plan class schedules carefully with his or her academic advisor and/or the Student Services Advising staff.
+It is the responsibility of the student to register only for classes listed in his or her chosen program of study and for scheduling only the number of hours he or she is capable of completing.
 SOME STUDENTS WILL BE REQUIRED TO TAKE PROVISIONAL (DEVELOPMENTAL) COURSES, WHICH WILL ALSO BE COUNTED AS HOURS ATTEMPTED.
 Students are responsible for knowing the policy concerning the limitation on hours attempted for financial aid purposes.
 Registering for more courses than a student is capable of completing, having to withdraw from classes, registering for courses for which the student has already received credit, taking courses in error, etc. All impact the timeframe and could result in losing financial aid eligibility before completing a program of study.